electrickite/shibboleth/core/components/shibboleth/docs/readme.txt

   * shibboleth.force_shib: Force MODX users to authenticate with Shibboleth.
     Prevents normal MODX password login.
 This could lock users out of the site if the IdP is unavailable
+  * shibboleth.enforce_session: Logs out a MODX user that was authenticated with Shibboleth if their Shibboleth session ends.
   * shibboleth.handler: ID of the resource containing the Shibboleth handler snippet or the full URL of the handler script
   * shibboleth.create_users: Create MODX user accounts for Shibboleth users